 - Currently, we do not offer speed scoring.

-- The Leaderboard slide can be placed throughout your presentation to display the results or alternatively the latest results so far from a quiz.
+- The Leaderboard slides can be placed throughout your presentation to display the results or alternatively the latest results so far from a quiz.
+You decide when and where to place them in your presentation.

 Select the 'Add Analysis Slide' option from the PowerPoint ribbon.

 From the pop-up box select the 'Leaderboard' analysis type.
-You will see a list of all the questions in your presentation that contain a correct answer, these are the questions that will be used to create the leaderboard.
+You will see a list of all the questions in your presentation that contain a correct answer, these are the questions that will be used to create the leaderboard scoring.

 Press 'Add' to insert the leaderboard into a new slide.